Great Place To Live

 Reviewing for Improvement

-The most recent score for this measure is from the 4th Quarter of FY 2018.
+The most recent score for this measure is from the September 2019 Water Loss Audit Report.
 The Infrastructure Leakage Index (ILI) is a ratio of water lost through water leaks as compared to unavoidable water loss.
 Even a brand new system will experience a level of loss defined as unavoidable.
 Unavoidable loss is water loss that cannot be eliminated.
 Results between 1 and 2 represent the top 25% of all utilities (first quartile nationwide) and are generally regarded as an exceptional system.
 These numbers typically represent a brand new water distribution system, or a system with a sustained investment in leak management.
 Results between 2 and 4 represent 50% of all utilities (second and third quartile nationwide), and is where the majority of utilities operate.

 Even the most well-maintained and well-managed water distribution system will experience some unavoidable loss of water before reaching customers.
 In order to exclude consideration of the unavoidable leakage, the International Water Association supports the use of an Infrastructure Leakage Index (ILI).
 This index is a ratio of water loss to water leaks as compared to unavoidable water loss.